acrobotic/Ai_Breakout_ADNS3080/README.md

 mouse sensor with a 30x30 pixel resolution, 2000--6400 fps update rate, and SPI interface.

 This breakout board provides the necessary circuitry to communicate with the sensor using a microcontroller via SPI (5V).
 The board uses
 .1" spacing for easy mounting on a solderless breadboard.
-For more info on how to use the ADNS3080 optical mouse sensor for detecting optic floaw please visit:
+For more info on how to use the ADNS3080 optical mouse sensor for detecting optic flow please visit:
 [http://learn.acrobotic.com/ADNS3080][2]

 Product page